 YOUTH EMPOWERMENT

-A new advisory group of youth with lived experience is creating opportunities for engagement and leadership, strengthening coordination across Youth Action Boards, and shaping a comprehensive compensation structure to ensure fair recognition for youth contributions.
+A new advisory group of youth with lived experience is guiding all recommendations developed through YHSI, creating opportunities for engagement and leadership, and shaping a comprehensive compensation structure to ensure fair recognition for youth contributions.

-If you’re a young person experiencing homelessness or housing instability, your perspective can help improve housing and homeless services for other young people in our community.
-All participation opportunities are paid.
+If you’re a young person experiencing homelessness or housing instability, your insights can help improve housing and support systems for other young people in our community.

-If you have experience working with young people experiencing homelessness or housing instability, we welcome your feedback and collaboration to continue to strengthen our youth homelessness response system.
+If you have experience working in youth housing or youth-serving systems, we welcome your collaboration as we work to strengthen the youth homelessness response system.